This document contains ISG’s policy on modern slavery and human trafficking and its statement under s.54 of the Modern Slavery Act 2015.

 Supply chain overview

-- Our supply chain is encouraged to subscribe to classroom and e-learning modules run by the Supply Chain Sustainability School of which ISG is a partner), which includes matters relating to modern slavery and human trafficking and the risks they need to be aware of.
+Some parts of our supply chain are also encouraged to subscribe to classroom and e-Learning modules run by the Supply Chain Sustainability School (of which ISG is a partner), which includes matters relating to modern slavery and human trafficking and the risks they need to be aware of.

 Failure to comply

-The importance of this is such that failure to comply with the Act, and/or this policy statement will be deemed to be a material breach of the terms of our standard commercial agreements and contracts of employment.
+A failure to comply with the Act, and/or this policy statement will be deemed to be a material breach of the terms of our standard commercial agreements and contracts of employment.

 For and on behalf of ISG plc